Cady, Wisconsin

 Cady is a town in St. Croix County, Wisconsin, United States.
-The population was 710 at the 2000 census.
+The population was 880 at the 2020 census, up from 821 in the 2010 census and 710 at the 2000 census.
 The unincorporated community of Hatchville is located partially in the town.

 History

-The town was named for Jacob Cady, who brought his family from Vermont around 1850 to establish a saw mill in the area.
+The town was named for Jacob Cady, who brought his family from Vermont circa 1850 to establish a saw mill in the area.